 What do I need to think about when buying scuba gear?

-There are three main elements we should consider when deciding what scuba equipment to invest in, and although we list to them here as separate elements it’s important to understand that suitability, fit, and comfort all work together to make your gear work better for you.
+There are three main elements we should consider when deciding what scuba equipment to invest in.
+The three components – suitability, fit, and comfort – all work together to make your gear work better for you.

 Is this suitable for my diving habits?